 Switches the selected EQ band on or off.
 By default the five bands are switched off in order to economize DSP power, so don't forget to switch an EQ band on before you can hear what it is doing.

 Gain Control

 -24 dB to +24 dB, boost and cut.

 Frequency Control

-The range for each band is depending on the sampling rate of the project:
+The frequency range for each band is 20 Hz to 20 kHz regardless of the project sampling rate .